 We recognize that libraries are facing an economic crisis at the same time as they strive to support users with remote teaching and learning.
 JSTOR provides flexible options to enable ongoing access to the content in the way that works for your organization, including:

-- Special savings for books in the COVID-19 collection: 30% on frontlist titles, 50% on backlist titles.
-You can choose titles that have demonstrated evidence of usage at your institution throughout the expanded access period of March-August.
-These special savings are available through October 30, 2020.
+- Savings for books in the COVID-19 collection: You can choose titles that have demonstrated evidence of usage at your institution throughout the expanded access period of March-August.
+Contact us to learn more.

 - Demand-Driven Acquisition: Add records to your JSTOR DDA program and only purchase a title if there is continued use.
 If you’re interested in starting a DDA program with the titles used during the free period to ensure continued access, we can have that up and running quickly.
 If you add titles to a DDA profile, your institution’s usage of those titles during the expanded access period will not count toward purchase.
 If you have an existing DDA program with JSTOR, you can add as few or as many of these books to your profile as you want.
 We have generous purchasing trigger levels and savings on titles.
 And as of August 20, 2020, our DDA program will also be available via GOBI.